Artificial Intelligence Driven Channel Coding and Resource Optimization for Wireless Networks: A Systematic Survey: AI in Coding Theory for 5G/5G+ Networks

+where \( \mathbf{C}^{'} \) represents the optimized LDPC code.
 Polar codes, which rely on the concept of channel polarization, transform binary channels into polarized ones.
 The encoding process involves selecting reliable channels for transmitting information bits while freezing the less reliable ones.
-This can be mathematically expressed as,
+This can be mathematically expressed as:

 where \( \mathcal{G}_N \) is the polarizing transform matrix, \( \mathbf{u} \) denotes the information bits, and \( \mathbf{f} \) represents the frozen bits.
-AI techniques are applied to optimize the selection of frozen bits for decoding algorithms such as, SC, BP, and SCL to minimize the BER.
+AI techniques are applied to optimize the selection of frozen bits for decoding algorithms such as SC, BP, and SCL to minimize the BER.
 This can be framed as,

 where \( \mathbf{f}^{'} \) denotes the optimized frozen bit selection.

 Neural networks treat bit assignments as trainable parameters, adjusting them iteratively to minimize BER under varying channel conditions, such as AWGN or Rayleigh fading.
 The associated loss function is defined as,